On Edge Coloring of Multigraphs: Extented Tashkinov Tree (ETT)

-Consider a $k$-triple $(G,e,\varphi)$.
-A {\bf Tashkinov Series} is a tuple $(T_{n+1}, S_n, F_n, \Theta_n)$ constructed by the following algorithm, where $T_n+f_n$ stands for the tree-sequence augmented from $T_n$ by adding a boundary edge $f_n$ of $T_n$.
+Consider a $k$-triple $(G,e,\varphi)$, a {\bf Tashkinov Series} is a series of tuples $(T_{n+1}, S_n, F_n, \Theta_n)$ for $n=0,1, 2 \ldots $ constructed inductively using the following algorithm, where $T_n+f_n$ stands for a tree-sequence augmented from $T_n$ by adding a boundary edge $f_n$ of $T_n$.
 It is worth pointing out that iteration $n$ includes iteration $1$ when $n=1$, but we still write iteration $1$ out for a better presentation.

 {\bf Algorithm 3.1}

 {\bf Iteration 0.} Let $(T_1, S_0, F_0, \Theta_0)$ be the initial tuple, such that $T_1$ is a closure of $e$ under $\varphi$ (which is a closed Tashkinov tree with respect to $e$ and $\varphi$), $f_0=e$, $F_0=\{f_0\}$, and $S_0 =\Theta_0=\emptyset$.